Definable regularity lemmas for NIP hypergraphs: Introduction

 The connection between the study of generically stable measures in model theory and regularity lemmas for definable hypergraphs was pointed out in the distal case in \cite{distal}, and the aim of this article is to systematically develop these connections for the general (local) NIP setting.

-In Section \ref{sec:setting} we give a decomposition result for products of finitely additive probability measures that are well-approximated by counting measures (which we call \emph{fap measures}, see Section \ref{sec:qiant-free-keisl}), with and without the assumption of finite VC-dimension.
-Namely, assume we are given some sets $V_1, \ldots, V_k$ equipped with Boolean algebras $\CB_1, \ldots, \CB_k$ of subsets and measures $\mu_1, \ldots, \mu_k$ on them.
+In Section \ref{sec:setting} we give a decomposition result for products of finitely additive probability measures that are well-approximated by counting measures (which we call \emph{finitely approximated measures}, see Section \ref{sec:qiant-free-keisl}), with and without the assumption of finite VC-dimension.
+Namely, assume we are given some sets $V_1, \ldots, V_k$ equipped with Boolean algebras $\CB_1, \ldots, \CB_k$ of subsets and finitely additive probability measures $\mu_1, \ldots, \mu_k$ on them.
 Let $R \subseteq V_1 \times \ldots \times V_k$ be an edge relation such that all of its fibers are measurable.
-It then follows from the fap assumption that there is a Boolean algebra $\CB$ of subsets of $V_1 \times \ldots \times V_k$ extending the product Boolean algebra $\CB_1 \otimes \ldots \otimes \CB_k$ and such that $R \in \CB$, and such that $\CB$ can be equipped with a natural product measure $\mu$ satisfying a Fubini condition (Section \ref{sec:qiant-free-keisl}).
-Moreover, relatively to $\mu$, the set $R$ can be approximated by a union of boxes (i.e. sets of the form $A_1 \times \ldots \times A_k$ with $A_i \in \CB_i$) up measure $\varepsilon$, and in the finite VC-dimension case the number of boxes needed is polynomial in $\frac{1}{\varepsilon}$ (Theorem \ref{thm:main}).
+It then follows from the finite approximation assumption that there is a Boolean algebra $\CB$ of subsets of $V_1 \times \ldots \times V_k$ extending the product Boolean algebra $\CB_1 \otimes \ldots \otimes \CB_k$ with $R \in \CB$, and such that $\CB$ can be equipped with a natural product measure $\mu$ satisfying a Fubini property (Section \ref{sec:qiant-free-keisl}).
+Moreover, relatively to $\mu$, the set $R$ can be approximated by a union of boxes (i.e. sets of the form $A_1 \times \ldots \times A_k$ with $A_i \in \CB_i$) up to measure $\varepsilon$, for any real $\varepsilon > 0$, and in the finite VC-dimension case the number of boxes needed is polynomial in $\frac{1}{\varepsilon}$ (Theorem \ref{thm:main}).
 On the one hand, this can be viewed as a version of the results for graphons from \cite{lovasz2010regularity} in a setting better suited for the model-theoretic applications, and generalized to hypergraphs.
 On the other hand, this result can also be viewed as developing elements of the \emph{local} theory of generically stable measures, and refining some of the results in \cite{hrushovski2013generically} for such measures.
-In our setting, instead of working with Borel measures on the space of types, we use the theory of integration for finitely additive measures (sometimes called the theory of charges \cite{charges}), which we believe provides a more streamlined account, and we give some details for the sake of exposition.
-Note that we are only assuming bounded VC-dimension on $R$-definable sets, and our definition of a fap measure is weaker than the definition of fim measures in \cite{hrushovski2013generically} (see Remark \ref{rem: fap vs fim}), so we have to redefine the product of fap measures.
+In our setting, instead of working with Borel measures on the space of types, we use directly the (equivalent) theory of integration for finitely additive measures (sometimes called the theory of charges \cite{charges}), and we give some details for the sake of exposition.
+Note that we are only assuming bounded VC-dimension on $R$-definable sets, and our definition of a finitely approximated measure is weaker than the definition of fim measures in \cite{hrushovski2013generically} (see Remark \ref{rem: fap vs fim}), so we have to redefine the product of finitely approximated measures.